'A home should intrigue you from the moment you walk in’ – Nina Takesh on creating layered, enticing spaces that can include even one key IKEA piece

 You’ve developed a distinct aesthetic that blends refinement with warmth.
 How would you describe your style in your own words?

-Refinement and warmth just about sums it up!
-There is a sense of warmth as I tend to shy away from cool colors and coolness in general.
-I want people to feel enveloped with warmth and love and mystery.
-Warm colors play off each other better too - designing with cool colours is more difficult.
+Refinement and warmth – just about sums it up!
+I tend to shy away from cool colors and starkness in general.
+I want people to feel enveloped in warmth, love, and a touch of mystery.
+Warm tones play beautifully off each other, and I find designing with cool colors can be more challenging.

 Mystery is an intriguing word to use about decor!
 What do you mean by that?

-Well I love when people come into a home and don’t immediately know what to expect.
-This is why I’m not a fan of open concept layouts - there is no mystery as you immediately get a 360 view of the entire home.
-But a home that has the pathway into other rooms can really create that wow factor, and that sense of mystery and intrigue as you guide people from one space to the next.
-It’s a little like exploring, like being taken into a new world with each room, like being Alice in Wonderland.
+I love it when people enter a home and don’t immediately know what to expect.
+That’s one reason I’m not a fan of fully open-concept layouts – you get a 360-degree view of the entire home right away, and the element of surprise disappears.
+A home with pathways into different rooms creates that wow factor, guiding people from one space to the next.
+It’s a little like exploring – a new world with each room, like being Alice in Wonderland.

 What do you do to create that sense of journeying?